Complete Healthcare Guide

 Health Innovation and Technology

-Innovation grants focus on developing and deploying new technologies, services, and approaches to healthcare challenges.
-These typically emphasize commercial potential and real-world impact.
+Innovation grants focus on developing and deploying new technologies, emphasizing commercial potential and real-world impact:

 • Digital Health: Apps, platforms, and digital therapeutics